Связаться с нами

 The inherent system parameters for objects include, but are not limited to, the Comment, Description and Design Item ID (Library Reference) properties.

-Object system parameters are accessible in the General section of the Properties panel (under the General tab) when a parent object is selected.
-When visible and selected in the design space, an individual parameter is accessible via the associated mode of the Properties panel as outlined below.
+Object system parameters are accessible in the Properties section of the Properties panel (under the General tab) when a parent object is selected.
+When visible and selected in the workspace, an individual parameter is accessible via the associated mode of the Properties panel as outlined below.

 Parameters are added as a property of the parent object and are not placed independently like a Text String.
 Parameters can be added to any of the following design objects:

-User parameters are available under the Parameters tab of the Properties panel, or modal dialog, when the parent object is selected – parameters can be both added and edited.
-The exceptions are Project parameters (via the Project Options dialog) and Component Pin parameters (via the Pin Properties, or the modal-view of the Pin dialog).
-When visible and selected in the design space, an individual parameter is accessible via the associated mode of the Properties panel, or modal dialog, as outlined below.
+User parameters are available under the Parameters tab of the Properties panel when the parent object is selected – parameters can be both added and edited.
+The exceptions are Project parameters (via the Project Options dialog) and Component Pin parameters (via the Pin Properties dialog).
+When visible and selected in the workspace, an individual parameter is accessible via the associated mode of the Properties panel as outlined below.

-Visible parameter strings can be edited graphically, directly in the design space.
+Visible parameter strings can be edited graphically, directly in the workspace.

 Click and drag a parameter to reposition it.
-To edit the parameter string in place:
+To edit the the parameter string in-place:

-Parameters that are visible and selectable in the design space may be dragged to a new location and rotated during the process.
+Parameters that are visible and selectable in the workspace may be dragged to a new location, and rotated during the process.
 Click and drag the parameter string, use the Spacebar and Shift+Spacebar keys to rotate it in 90° steps, and then click to confirm its new position/orientation.

 A parameter that is the child of a Component Part can be locked, where its Name and Value strings are made un-editable.
 This can be done by:

-Once locked, the parameter string cannot be edited in the Properties panel, modal dialog (under the Parameters tab for the parent object), or in the design space using in-place editing.
+Once locked, the parameter string cannot be edited in the Properties panel (under the Parameters tab for the parent object), or in the workspace using in-place editing.

-The following methods of non-graphical editing are available for visible parameter objects when selected in the design space.
+The following methods of non-graphical editing are available for visible parameter objects, when selected in the workspace:

 Panel page: Parameter Properties

-This method of editing uses the associated Parameter dialog and the Properties panel mode to modify the properties of a parameter object.
+This method of editing uses the associated Properties panel mode to modify the properties of a parameter object.

-When a parameter string is visible in the design space, the parameter mode of the Properties panel can be accessed in one of the following ways:
+When a parameter string is visible in the workspace, the parameter mode of the Properties panel can be accessed in one of the following ways: